 Both the McNichols Campus Library and the Dental Library have public workstations for Internet access; the workstations also have Microsoft Office applications, including Word, Excel, Access, and Power Point.

-Public Computer Workstations are provided in the Libraries and Instructional Design Studio (Libraries/IDS) primarily to meet the research and educational needs of UDM students, faculty, staff, and affiliates.
+Public Computer Workstations are provided in the Libraries and Instructional Design Studio (Libraries/IDS) to meet the research and educational needs of UDM students, faculty, staff, alumni and affiliates (Jesuits and Sisters of Mercy).
+Alumni access does not extend to families of alumni.
 Guests in the McNichols Campus Library have limits on the amount of time and the number of workstations available for their use.

 UDM's commitment to its neighborhood is reflected in its relationship with the McNichols-Livernois-Puritan Community Council (MPLCC).
 Neighborhood residents have more library privileges than other guest users.